- Video: Late Miscarriage – Causes, Symptoms, and Recovery

 The chances of having a second miscarriage are low and most women will experience miscarriage only once.
 However, a lot depends on your physical and mental condition and it is important to consult a doctor and get necessary tests done before you can try to get pregnant again.
-The doctor will also advice you about the do’s and don’ts to ensure a healthier pregnancy after a miscarriage.
+The doctor will also advise you on what you can do to ensure a healthier pregnancy after a miscarriage.

 Proper exercise, eating a well-balanced diet, avoiding consumption of alcohol and drugs, limiting consumption of caffeine, ensuring that blood sugar and blood pressure levels are under control are some of the precautions you should take in order to lower the chances of a miscarriage.